JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 ### ⚒️ Enabling ProblemDetails for Minimal APIs

-Minimal APIs do not serialize `ProblemDetails` automatically like controller-based APIs do.
+Minimal APIs do not respond with `ProblemDetails` automatically like controller-based APIs do.
 This is because the Minimal API pipeline does **not invoke `IProblemDetailsService` by default**, even for non-successful responses such as `BadRequest`, `NotFound`, or `Unauthorized`.

 To ensure consistent, structured JSON error responses in Minimal APIs especially for empty HTTP responses (e.g. 400, 404, 409), you need to explicitly configure two components: